-AMS implemented DNA-based screening for pathogenic E. coli, including E. coli O157:H7 and Salmonella.
-MDP laboratories have been using an enzyme-based assay for detection of generic E. coli.
-Beginning in 2005, mPCR technology was used to screen all E. coli positive samples for the presence of pathogenic E. coli that harbor shiga toxins (STEC) and enterotoxins (ETEC), two groups of E. coli that cause enteric diseases and are important to human health.
-As the program evolves, procedures and methods will be modified and refined to provide information necessary for making science-based food safety decisions.
-AMS continues to improve data collection systems for better database management and to use guicker, more reliable, and more sensitive technologies for improved microbial detection.
+AMS employed DNA-based screening for pathogenic E. coli, including E. coli O157:H7 and Salmonella.
+All samples were screened for the presence of pathogenic E. coli that harbor shiga toxins (STEC) and enterotoxins (ETEC), using mPCR technology.
+STEC and ETEC are two groups of E. coli that cause the majority of enteric diseases and are therefore important to human health.

+As the program evolves, procedures and methods are being refined to provide information necessary for making science-based food safety decisions.
+AMS continues to use quicker, more reliable, and more sensitive technologies for improved microbial detection and improve data collection systems for better database management.